 A great many culinary nuts, are nothing of the sort.
 Almonds, for example, are in fact drupes, not nuts at all.
 Neither are cashews, pistachios and pine nuts.
 Many tree nuts are drupes, including walnuts and pecans (although confusingly these are known as drupaceous nuts as they difficult to categorise and are not true botanical nuts).
 Almonds, olives, peaches, coffee beans, cherries and plums are all classic drupes.

 Chestnut Brae produces sweet chestnuts, and hand make a range of sweet chestnut products on the farm including gluten free chestnut flour and chestnut fed heritage pork.
 Chestnuts are a delicious treat, either roasted or cooked in soups or other recipes, and have considerable nutritional value.
 Chestnuts are a 5 star food!
 The Health Star Rating system calculates that chestnuts score 5 stars out of five stars based on their nutritional composition.
-They lower cholesterol, are high in vitamin C, minerals, such as potassium, copper and magnesium, amino acids and antioxidants.
-Chestnuts are also low in kidney stone-forming oxalate compounds, with less than 85 mg per 100 g, in comparison to other nuts.
-The fibre content of chestnuts, 3 g per 100 g, is higher than that of walnuts, with 2.1 g per 100 g, pecans, 2.3 g per 100 g, and pistachios 1.9 g per 100 g but about half that of hazelnuts.
+They lower cholesterol, are high in vitamin C, minerals, such as potassium, copper and magnesium, amino acids and antioxidants, are low in kidney stone-forming oxalate compounds, with less than 85 mg per 100 g, in comparison to other nuts.
 Their fibre content makes them a low Glycaemic index food — one that raises blood sugar slowly.